covid-19 relief efforts

 In the face of this global health crisis, Educational Alliance has found thoughtful and creative ways to provide critical services and a sense of connection to our fellow New Yorkers even in an era of social distancing.
 Long before city and state officials enacted the drastic measures we see today, we were planning for the inevitable.
 We knew that many of the people we serve daily were particularly vulnerable to the effects of the COVID-19 pandemic and wasted no time taking preventative steps to keep our community centers safe.
 As soon as it was clear that the outbreak had reached our city, our team sprang into action.

-- In the first two weeks of the outbreak, we prepared and distributed over 5,000 take-home meals to older adults and students in our early childhood programs, and our senior centers are now official distribution sites for DFTA’s meal program.

-- We have developed a new partnership with Door Dash and local restaurants to get food into the hands of newly food insecure families and we are operating three food pantries open to the community.

-- We are conducting thousands of weekly outreach calls to make sure older adults are safe while isolated at home, and are helping them access vaccination appointments.

-- In March, our early childhood classrooms moved to virtual programming for nearly 750 students—with hundreds of morning meetings, singalongs, and art classes happening via Zoom—and we connected families to free physical and online educational resources.

-No. 9 - In the face of this global health crisis, Educational Alliance has found thoughtful and creative ways to provide critical services and a sense of connection to our fellow New Yorkers even in an era of social distancing.
-Long before city and state officials enacted the drastic measures we see today, we were planning for the inevitable.
-We knew that many of the people we serve daily were particularly vulnerable to the effects of the COVID-19 pandemic and wasted no time taking preventative steps to keep our community centers safe.
-As soon as it was clear that the outbreak had reached our city, our team sprang into action.

-- In the first two weeks of the outbreak, we prepared and distributed over 5,000 take-home meals to older adults and students in our early childhood programs, and our senior centers are now official distribution sites for DFTA’s meal program.
+- In the first two weeks of the outbreak alone, we prepared and distributed over 5,000 take-home meals to older adults and students in our early childhood programs, and our senior centers are now official distribution sites for DFTA’s meal program.

 - We have developed a new partnership with Door Dash and local restaurants to get food into the hands of newly food insecure families and we are operating three food pantries open to the community.

 - We are conducting thousands of weekly outreach calls to make sure older adults are safe while isolated at home, and are helping them access vaccination appointments.

 - In March, our early childhood classrooms moved to virtual programming for nearly 750 students—with hundreds of morning meetings, singalongs, and art classes happening via Zoom—and we connected families to free physical and online educational resources.